-The fifth type of mistaken thinking we can easily fall into during a time of change is called attachment to outcome.
+The fifth type of mistaken thinking we can easily fall into during times of change is called attachment to outcome.

 When times are stable, having a strong emotional attachment to a goal can help us to achieve it.
 But when everything is changing, no outcome is ever guaranteed.
-Now a strong emotional attachment to a particular goal can become a disadvantage if it makes it difficult for us to adapt changing circumstances.
+Now a strong emotional attachment to a specific outcome can become a disadvantage, if it makes it difficult for us to adapt changing circumstances.

-But this does not mean that we need to give up hope of ever achieving anything in a time of change.
+This does not mean that we need to give up all hope of ever achieving anything.
 Instead, we can learn to thrive in a time of change by doing two apparently opposite things: completely letting go of our emotional attachment to a particular goal, while at the same time completely retaining our intention to achieve it.

-When we know our purpose then if circumstances change we can easily let go of our previous goal and look for new goals that will achieve the same purpose.
-And knowing our purpose will also bring us extra energy and enthusiasm to pursue whatever goal we choose, which will make us more likely to achieve it.
+When we know our purpose then, if circumstances change, we can easily let go of our previous goal and look for new goals that will achieve the same purpose, in the new context.
+And knowing the purpose behind our actions will then bring us extra energy and enthusiasm to pursue and achieve our goals.

 This is the attitude that enabled Thomas Edison to invent the lightbulb.
 Each time he tried something that didn’t work he didn’t wail, “Oh, no!
-I’ve failed again!”
-Instead he said:
+I’ve failed again!
+I’ll never amount to anything!”

 “I have not failed, I’ve just found 10,000 ways that don’t work.”